RichardLitt/knowledge/words.md

 infraspecific, adj. infraspecific
-nudnik, n. a pestering, nagging, or irritating person; a bore. early 20th century: Yiddish, from Russian nudnyĭ ‘tedious’. gomer, n. military slang an inept or stupid colleague, especially a trainee.
+nudnik, n. a pestering, nagging, or irritating person; a bore. early 20th century: Yiddish, from Russian nudnyĭ ‘tedious’. gomer, n. military slang an inept or stupid colleague, especially a trainee. dirndl, n. a woman's dress in the style of Alpine peasant costume, with a full skirt and a close-fitting bodice. canicule, n.
+Canicula - under the Dog Star, Sirius - the dogdays of summer.